nest/nest-simulator/CONTRIBUTING.md

 We review each pull request according to our [code review guidelines](https://nest.github.io/nest-simulator/code_review_guidelines):

 * In general, the rule is that each pull request needs an OK from the CI platform and at least two reviewers to be merged.
-* For changes labeled “not code” or “minor” (e.g. changes in documentation, fixes for typos, etc.), the release manager can waive the need for code review and just accept the OK from Travis in order to merge the request.
+* For changes labeled "not code" or "minor" (e.g. changes in documentation, fixes for typos, etc.), the release manager can waive the need for code review and just accept the OK from Travis in order to merge the request.
-* Each pull request needs to be documented by an issue in the [issue tracker](https://github.com/nest/nest-simulator/issues) explaining the reason for the changes and the solution.
-The issue is also the place for discussions about the code.
 * New features like SLI or PyNEST functions, neuron or synapse models need to be accompanied by one or more tests written either in SLI or Python.
 New features for the NEST kernel need a test written in SLI.
 * Each change to the code has to be reflected also in the corresponding examples and documentation.
-* All source code has to be adhering to the coding guidelines for [C++](https://nest.github.io/nest-simulator/coding_guidelines_c++) and [SLI](https://nest.github.io/nest-simulator/coding_guidelines_sli) in order to pass the continuous integration system checks.
+* All source code has to conform to the Coding Guidelines for [C++](https://nest.github.io/nest-simulator/coding_guidelines_c++), [SLI](https://nest.github.io/nest-simulator/coding_guidelines_sli) and [PEP8](https://www.python.org/dev/peps/pep-0008/) for Python in order to pass the continuous integration system checks.
 * All commits should be coherent and contain only changes that belong together.

 ## Submitting Changes